-In order to prevent the SPACEWAY 4 satellite network from causing harmful or even unacceptable interference into NGSO satellite networks using the 28.6-29.1 GHz and 18.8-19.3 GHz bands, the SPACEWAY 4 satellite and its associated earth stations will cease transmissions in these bands during all potential interference conditions.
-The highest interference levels that could occur into NGSO networks from the SPACEWAY 4 network are when there is an "in-line" event.
+In order to prevent the Jupiter 97W satellite network from causing harmful or even unacceptable interference into NGSO satellite networks using the 28.6-29.1 GHz and 18.8-19.3 GHz bands, the Jupiter 97W satellite and its associated earth stations will cease transmissions in these bands during all potential interference conditions.
+The highest interference levels that could occur into NGSO networks from the Jupiter 97W network are when there is an "in-line" event.
 On the uplink for example, an in-line event occurs when the NGSO satellite, the GSO satellite and the interfering GSO earth station are all in a line.
-As the NGSO satellite continues to move within its orbit, an angle between the NGSO satellite and the GSO satellite, subtended at the GSO satellite is within a certain angle, no harmful interference to the NGSO satellite will occur.
+As the NGSO satellite continues to move within its orbit, an angle between the NGSO satellite and the GSO satellite, subtended at the GSO earth station, is created.
+As long as the GSO earth station does not transmit when the NGSO satellite is within a certain angle, no harmful interference to the NGSO satellite will occur.
 A similar situation exists on the downlink.
 The amount of angular separation required will be dependent on the parameters of the NGSO FSS networks and their interference criteria.

 Currently there are no NGSO networks authorized by the Commission to use the 28.6-29.1 GHz and 18.8-19.3 GHz bands.
 Northrop Grumman Space and Mission Systems Corp. ("Northrop Grumman") had previously received Commission authorization for its Global EHF Satellite Network ("GESN") and ATCONTACT Communications, LLC ("ATCONTACT") had previously received Commission authorization for its NGSO network.
 Both networks were to utilize highly elliptical orbits ("HEO").
-In the absence of a current authorization for an NGSO network, and in order to demonstrate compatibility between the SPACEWAY 4 network and NGSO networks, the parameters of the GESN and ATCONTACT NGSO networks have been used.
+In the absence of a current authorization for an NGSO network, and in order to demonstrate compatibility between the Jupiter 97W network and NGSO networks, the parameters of the GESN and ATCONTACT NGSO networks have been used.

 Table 10-1 summarizes the salient parameters of the GESN and ATCONTACT HEO satellite networks.
-These parameters are identical to those used by Northrop Grumman and ATCONTACT to demonstrate independently that their GSO operations in the 28.6-29.1 GHz and 18.8-19.3 GHz bands were compatible with the other's proposed NGSO operations.1 It can be seen that the two networks' orbital and transmission parameters are identical, which allows a single interference analysis to be performed.
+These parameters are identical to those used by Northrop Grumman and ATCONTACT to demonstrate independently that their GSO operations in the 28.6-29.1 GHz and 18.8-19.3 GHz bands were compatible with the other's proposed NGSO operations.25 It can be seen that the two networks' orbital and transmission parameters are identical, which allows a single interference analysis to be performed.